kai713/midterm2/README.md

 # Zona Prototype

 **Zona Prototype** is a web application designed to offer users an interactive platform to search for movies, view detailed information about them, and save their favorites to a wish list.
 The app fetches data from The Movie Database (TMDb) API to provide an up-to-date and rich movie browsing experience.
+Inspired by site zona (https://w140.zona.plus/).

 ## Features
 - **Search Bar**: Search for movies by typing in keywords.
 Results are displayed dynamically if the search input is longer than two characters.